View Marie Ortiz's Obituary on manisteenews.com and share memories

 Marie was a 1952 graduate of Manistee High School, she married and lived in the Chicago area for most of her life.
 She will always be remembered for the canaries she raised for so many years, her quick wit and her love of family.

-A memorial event will be held from 1-4 p.m. on March 30, 2019, at the Bungalow Inn in Manistee, Michigan.
+A memorial event will be held on March 30, 2019 from 1 p.m. to 4 p.m. at the Bungalow Inn, Manistee.